jacksonllee/pycantonese/README.rst

 Download and install
 --------------------

-PyCantonese supports Python 2.7 and 3.4+, and is available through pip:
+PyCantonese supports Python 3.4+, and is available through pip:

 .. code-block:: bash